long-covid-hg/META_ANALYSIS/README.md

 Check the summary statistics formats (columns) and create a tab-separated list of summary statistic files and their formats to include in the meta-analyses (META_ANALYSIS/data/DF2/step1_format.txt)

-Copy to the bucket, under a directory for this meta-analysis date [the date is hard-coded for now, but could be automated]
+Copy to the bucket, under a directory for this meta-analysis date [the date is hard-coded in the .json files so far].
+First set the analysis date variable in YYYYMMDD format (e.g. AnalysisDate=20220430].
 ```
+AnalysisDate=[YYYYMMDD]
-gsutil cp data/DF2/step1_format.txt gs://long-covid-hg-cromwell/[YYYYMMDD]/conf/
+gsutil cp data/DF2/step1_format.txt gs://long-covid-hg-cromwell/$AnalysisDate/conf/
 ```

 Run this pipeline from META_ANALYSIS directory